ISCHEMIC STROKE / ACUTE THERAPY

 - always exclude isodense SDH ⇒ high risk of bleeding complications!!

-- seizures belong to common stroke mimics, but can be present in acute stroke patients as well (seizure at stroke onset)
+- seizures are a common stroke mimic, but may also be present in acute stroke patients as well (seizure at stroke onset)

 - evidence of occlusion on CTA or CTP or early signs of ischemia on NCCT may help to confirm the stroke

-- if there is no clear suspicion of mimics or head trauma, then IVT is more likely to be administered (ESO guidelines 2021)
+- if there is no clear suspicion of mimics or head trauma, then IVT is more likely to be performed (ESO guidelines 2021)

 - particularly in more severe deficits, it is probably a bigger mistake to withhold IVT in a patient with stroke than to thrombolyse mimics.
-The risk of thrombolysis-related bleeding in seizure is very low (as it is in general for all mimics) [Polymeris, 2019]
+The risk of thrombolysis-related bleeding in seizure is very low (as it is generally for all mimics) [Polymeris, 2019]

 - according to a meta-analysis of the WAKE-UP, EXTEND, THAWS, and ECASS-4 trials, IVT indicated by advanced imaging is safe and effective [Thomalla, 2020]

-- if the patient is a candidate for both IVT and MT, then IVT is more likely to be administered before MT (ESO Gidelines 2021 expert consensus)
+- if the patient is a candidate for both IVT and MT, then IVT is more likely to be performed before MT (ESO Guidelines 2021 expert consensus)

-- IVT can be administered to WUS patients who have (according to guidelines):
+- IVT can be performed in WUS patients who have (according to guidelines):

-- ESO 2021 guidelines do not recommend IVT in the time window of 4.5-9h from the onset of stroke or in WUS based on NCCT alone
+- ESO 2021 guidelines do not recommend IVT in the 4.5-9h time window after stroke onset or in WUS based on NCCT alone

-- advanced imaging can help to decide whether to administer tPA
+- advanced imaging can help decide whether to administer tPA

 - it is recommended to thrombolyse patients with: